decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 As you can see, there are contracts both in the Ethereum and the Polygon networks.
 This is because different kinds of assets can be found in one network and the rest in the other.
 For example, LANDs, Estates, and Names are all in the Ethereum Network, while Wearables and Emotes are in the Polygon Network.

 **Networks are not interoperable, meaning that you cannot buy Wearables in the Ethereum network or place bids for LANDs in Polygon.
-Contracts can only interact with the assets found in their same networks.**
+Contracts can only interact with the assets found in their same networks.
+But still, the user can get Wearables or Emotes while connected to the Ethereum network thanks to [Meta-Transactions](https://docs.decentraland.org/player/blockchain-integration/transactions-in-polygon/), this is automatic in the Marketplace for a better UX**

 ## Marketplace

 The Marketplace Smart Contract is the one that allows users to create an Order to sell their assets.
-On Ethereum, you can create an Order to sell LANDs, Estates, Names and Wearables (Legacy) while on Polygon, the Marketplace Smart Contract allows the user to create Orders for Wearables, Emotes, etc.

 Orders can be created using the `createOrder` function with the following signature.